The Flying Fool (1931 film)

 The Flying Fool is a 1931 British comedy thriller film directed by Walter Summers and starring Henry Kendall, Benita Hume and Wallace Geoffrey.
-It was based on a 1929 play of the same name.
+It was written by Summers, Arnold Ridley and Bernard Merrivale, based on Ridley and Merrivale's successful 1929 West End play of the same title.

 Plot

 Vincent Floyd, a seeming lazy figure lounging around London Gentlemen's Clubs is in fact a secret agent hot on the trail of Michael Marlowe whom he suspects of smuggling drugs into Britain from France on a regular basis.
 Floyd has so far struggled to gain evidence on Marlowe, but through a series of incidents finds himself bound for Paris on the same plane as Marlowe.
 Marlowe succeeds in doping Floyd and taking him to his underground hideout beneath a Parisian back-alley nightclub.

 With the help of Marion, a young woman who has been working for Marlowe, Floyd manages to escape the flooding dungeon linked to the River Seine which he has been trapped in.
 He flies back to England, pursued by Marlowe's gang and manages to avoid the attempts of his enemies to crash his plane.
 In a final confrontation, Floyd pursues Marlowe's car in a plane and prevents his escape.